dclee131/PowerFlowCVXRS/README.md

 The script has been tested in Julia v1.1.
 The primary script is in "CVXRS_OPF.jl", and it can be run without installation.
 To run the code, the follwing lists the necessary packages.
-The following packages are used currently:

 ```julia
 JuMP